Numi2/unchained/README.md

 ### Quick answers to your focal questions
 - PoW performed: Argon2id over header (prev epoch hash, nonce, creator address), lanes=1, salt from BLAKE3(header).
 Solution criterion: leading zero bytes equal to difficulty.
 - Coin selection per epoch: from candidates referencing prev anchor, filter by prev difficulty, choose up to cap smallest pow_hash, commit their ids via a sorted-leaf BLAKE3 Merkle tree into the anchor.
-- Transfers: Legacy V1 reveals sender pk and uses stealth output; V2 Spend proves coin inclusion, authorizes with current owner SK, commits to new stealth output, and publishes a nullifier to prevent double spends.
+- Transfers: V2 Spend proves coin inclusion, authorizes with current owner SK, commits to new stealth output, and publishes a nullifier to prevent double spends.
 - Stealth addresses/transfers: Recipient publishes Dilithium+Kyber pair with a signed descriptor; sender KEM-encapsulates to recipient’s Kyber pk and delivers a one-time Dilithium key encrypted under AEAD; recipient decapsulates to recover the SK.
 Address for recipient is derived from the one-time pk.
 - Coin structure: `Coin{id, value, epoch_hash, nonce, creator_address, creator_pk}`, minted with `value=1` by convention; `CoinCandidate` adds `pow_hash`.